ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 **A. Authenticate the face of the Individual by comparing the match score of the photo against threshold**

 Upon receiving an authentication service request, the system authenticates the face of the Individual by comparing the match score of the photo against threshold as per the following steps:

-1. The authentication service request should have  the following parameters: id, Con, reqTime, txnId, MUA code, ver, MUA_Licensekey, MSA_license key, idType, pi, ad, fad, bio,Bio_Type,pin, otp, session key, HMAC Value,signature, otp, namePri, msPri = E /P, mtPri= 1 to 100, nameSec, msSec = E/P, mtSec= 1 to 100, addrPri, msPri= E/P,mtPri= 1 to 100, addrSec msSec= E/P,mtSec= 1 to 100, addrLine1, addrLine2, city, state, country, pc, phone, email, gender,dob,age, langPri, langSec,dCode,mId, Bios(bioType, attriType) and the match score(s)
+1. The authentication service request should have the following parameters: id, Con, reqTime, txnId, MUA code, ver, MUA_Licensekey, MSA_license key, idType, pi, ad, fad, bio, Bio_Type, pin, otp, session key, HMAC Value, signature, otp, namePri, msPri= E/P, mtPri= 1 to 100, nameSec, msSec = E/P, mtSec= 1 to 100, addrPri, msPri= E/P, mtPri= 1 to 100, addrSec msSec= E/P, mtSec= 1 to 100, addrLine1, addrLine2, city, state, country, pc, phone, email, gender, dob, age, langPri, langSec, dCode, mId, Bios (bioType, attriType) and the match score(s)
 2. The biometric data is sent in [**Base-64 encoded format**](https://en.wikipedia.org/wiki/Base64)
 3. The system retrieves the threshold level configured which is acceptable for a match and then validates if the match score is equal to greater than the threshold level and sets the status as 'Y' for authentication
 4. The system then constructs the response to the requesting source with status (Y/N), txnId (same as request), resTime of response, err
-5. The system also provides id, idType, indication of type of attribute was used for Auth ( “pi->namePri” or/and “pi->nameSec” , Ad->Address line 1,etc, FAd, FID,pin, OTP) and what attribute matched (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1,etc, FAd, FID,pin, OTP ), reqTime, fmrCn, firCn, iirCn, fidCn, API_Version, SHA-256 hash value of UA code, SHA-256 hash value of SA code
+5. The system also provides id, idType, indication of type of attribute was used for Auth (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1, etc, FAd, FID, pin, OTP) and what attribute matched (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1, etc, FAd, FID, pin, OTP), reqTime, fmrCn, firCn, iirCn, fidCn, API_Version, SHA-256 hash value of UA code, SHA-256 hash value of SA code
 6. Alerts and warning messages for data type violation are sent as per data definition
 7. All the error and warning messages are configurable via a configurable file.
 Please refer Git for more details on the type of [**error messages**](https://github.com/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **B. MOSIP system can evaluate the Individual's photo match with the corresponding photo in the Auth server**

 Upon receiving an authentication request, the system evaluates the Individual's photo match with the corresponding photo in the Auth server as per the following steps:
-1. The authentication service request should have  the following parameters: id, Con, reqTime, txnId, MUA code, ver, MUA_Licensekey, MSA_license key, idType, pi, ad, fad, bio,Bio_Type,pin, otp, session key, HMAC Value,signature, otp, namePri, msPri = E /P, mtPri= 1 to 100, nameSec, msSec = E/P, mtSec= 1 to 100, addrPri, msPri= E/P,mtPri= 1 to 100, addrSec msSec= E/P,mtSec= 1 to 100, addrLine1, addrLine2, city, state, country, pc, phone, email, gender,dob,age, langPri, langSec,dCode,mId, Bios(bioType, attriType) of the Individual _**(data definition doc as specified below-Provide link)**_
+1. The authentication service request should have the following parameters: id, Con, reqTime, txnId, MUA code, ver, MUA_Licensekey, MSA_license key, idType, pi, ad, fad, bio, Bio_Type, pin, otp, session key, HMAC Value, signature, otp, namePri, msPri = E /P, mtPri= 1 to 100, nameSec, msSec = E/P, mtSec= 1 to 100, addrPri, msPri= E/P, mtPri= 1 to 100, addrSec msSec= E/P, mtSec= 1 to 100, addrLine1, addrLine2, city, state, country, pc, phone, email, gender, dob, age, langPri, langSec, dCode, mId, Bios (bioType, attriType) of the Individual _**(data definition doc as specified below-Provide link)**_
 2. The biometric data is sent in [**Base-64 encoded format**](https://en.wikipedia.org/wiki/Base64)
 3. System validates if the time period between the current time stamp and the request time stamp is <= time period
 4. System validates that total number of face record(s) should not exceed 1
 5. The faceImg record in the input parameter against the mapped UIN/VID of the resident in the auth database is matched
 6. The system then generates a match score based on the level of match of the face
 7. The one is to one mapping is performed by the SDK and match score is provided
 8. The system then proceeds to execute compare against face threshold
 9. Alerts and warning messages for data type violation are sent as per data definition
 10. All the error and warning messages are configurable via a configurable file.
 Please refer Git for more details on the type of [**error messages**](https://github.com/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **C. Evaluate the Individual's fingerprints with the corresponding fingerprint in the Auth server**

-Upon receiving a authentication request, the system evaluates the Individual's fingerprints with the corresponding fingerprint in the Auth server as per the following steps:
+Upon receiving an authentication request, the system evaluates the Individual's fingerprints with the corresponding fingerprint in the Auth server as per the following steps:

-1. The authentication service request has  the following parameters: id, Con, reqTime, txnId, MUA code, ver, MUA_Licensekey, MSA_license key, idType, pi, ad, fad, bio,pin, OTP, session key, HMAC Value,signature, namePri, msPri , mtPri, nameSec, msSec , mtSec, dCode,mId, Bios(bioType, attriType). _**(Note: The specifications are detailed in the data definition doc as specified below)provide link**_
+1. The authentication service request has the following parameters: id, Con, reqTime, txnId, MUA code, ver, MUA_Licensekey, MSA_license key, idType, pi, ad, fad, bio, pin, OTP, session key, HMAC Value, signature, namePri, msPri, mtPri, nameSec, msSec, mtSec, dCode, mId, Bios (bioType, attriType). _**(Note: The specifications are detailed in the data definition doc as specified below)provide link**_
 2. The biometric is sent in [**Base-64 encoded format**](https://en.wikipedia.org/wiki/Base64)
-3. The system then validated the following
+3. The system then validated the following:
    * Validates if the time period between the current time stamp and the request time stamp is <= time period (n is an admin configuration)
    * Validates if duplicate fingers are used in input
-   * Retrieves configuration for priority between fgerMin and fgerImg .
+   * Retrieves configuration for priority between fgerMin and fgerImg.
 Process only priority 1 based on the configuration - only fgerMin is supported
    * Validates if single fgerMin should not contain more than one finger
    * Validates if total number of fgerMin records should not exceed 2
 4. The system then matches fgerMin records in the input parameter against the mapped UIN/VID of the resident in the auth database